 Hong Kong law permits the inclusion in employment contracts of post-termination restrictions (restrictive covenants).
 The following restrictions are typically included:

-- non-competition with the business of the ex-employer;
+- non-competition with the business of the former employer;

-- non-solicitation of customers of the ex-employer; and
+- non-solicitation of customers of the former employer; and

 The approach of the Hong Kong courts to these types of clauses is, at the outset, to treat them as unreasonable on the basis that they are in restraint of trade on the employee, and thus unenforceable.
 The burden of proof to reverse this presumption is on the employer, who must demonstrate to the court that the scope of the restriction is no wider than is strictly necessary to protect its legitimate business interests.
 In considering whether any such restriction is enforceable, the courts will generally have regard to the following three components:

 - the duration of the restriction; and